 - Irritation of the nose, mouth, or stomach, causing minor bleeding

-- Nasal stuffiness and possibly a nasal infection if the tube is place through the nose
+- Stuffy nose or infection of the nose if the tube is placed through the nose

 If the tube is misplaced and not in the proper position, the baby may have problems with: